 Meets Parents Needs Too

 As a new parent, your needs will come last.
 You won’t even remember when you last had a relaxing shower because you’ll rush through it in record time keeping one ear out for crying.
 And even if your baby is content, phantom cries will still haunt your shower time.
-Having a bath with your baby gives you a chance to relax and clean yourself.
-It might not be the baths you had before your baby was born but it’s better than the stressful shower situation.
+Having a bath with your baby gives you a chance to relax and clean yourself, you can even try adding Epsom salts for additional benefits.
+It might not be the bath you had before your baby was born but it’s better than the stressful shower situation.

 How to bathe safely with your baby